Dashboard

 Applications View

-The Applications view displays the 100 highest risk applications, also based on any filters that have been set and the user's level of access.
+The Applications view displays applications at risk based on any filters that have been set and the user's level of access.
 From this view, you can also access the latest reports for each stage that have been evaluated for the application.

 As with components, risk is represented in a table with the ranges of Critical, Severe, Moderate, and Low.
 The values represent the number of unique policy violations at that severity level.
 The Total Risk column is calculated by summing all the values in the row, and the top, unlabeled row counts unique policy violations at that severity level across every application in the table.